An Open Letter to the American Zen Community

 Along with more fawning descriptions of his character and a heartrending depiction of his childhood, there is a brief mention of his “affairs” and “inappropriate sexual behavior” with female members of his sangha.
 The words “abuse,” “coercion,” “lie” and “secrecy” do not appear in the document, and the word “trauma” is used only in reference to Katagiri’s childhood experiences.
 Katagiri’s reputation as a wise and kind man is firmly centered in this version of the story.
 The full humanity and suffering of his victims is barely acknowledged and there is not even a hint of suggestion that Katagiri should have faced any consequence more severe than the mild censure on offer.

 There has been some hopeful movement toward repair in individual American Zen sanghas.
-Many groups also chant a lineage of women ancestors or chant no lineage at all.
+Many groups chant a lineage of women ancestors along with the patriarchal lineage or chant no lineage at all.
 Quite a few sanghas are led by transmitted priests of vulnerable genders.
-However, I know of no widespread actions taken by majority of American Zen communities to sanction known abusers, remove their names from official lineage documents, or to significantly repair the damages of the past and prevent harms in the future.
+However, I know of no widespread actions taken by a majority of American Zen communities to sanction known abusers, remove their names from official lineage documents, describe their crimes in clear and objective language, or significantly repair the damages of the past and prevent harms in the future.

 Instituting an Ethic of Care

 Zen is a philosophy of virtue ethics.
 Our precepts describe a set of characteristics one is expected to embody to be a virtuous, or ethical, person.
-When we put these internal characteristics into action in the world, they become forms of care.
+This a masculine way of conceptualizing ethics born out of our patriarchal lineage.
+When we build a foundation of love under our ethics and put them into action, they become what feminist philosophers call “care ethics.”
+Care ethics moves beyond a list of obligations and characteristics and centers the creation of communities built on trust and mutual caretaking.

 One lesson I’ve learned from the conversations of the past several months is that our Zen practice is just as likely to put us to sleep as it is to wake us up.
-Practitioners accumulate thousands of hours of zazen, wake up at dawn to make it to the zendo in time to hit the han, take vows to uphold the precepts, and study the sutras.
+Practitioners rise at dawn to make it to the zendo in time to hit the han, accumulate thousands of hours of zazen, take vows to uphold the precepts, and study the sutras.

-It may be that we feel that the stiff joints, the dedicated study, and the hours spent in silence absolve us of the obligation to ensure that the person sitting on the cushion next to us is safe and cared for.
-Perhaps some of us mistake complacency for equanimity, or indifference for wisdom.
+It appears that some of us believe that our stiff joints, diligent study, and the hours we spend sitting in silence absolve us of the obligation to ensure that the real, vulnerable human being sitting on the cushion next to us is safe and well cared for.

 References and Resources